alfredotasty/Project-Using-Besu-MultiTenant-Network/README.md

 # Project-Using-Besu-MultiTenant-Network
-Back-end Using Express.js/node.js \n
+- Back-end Using Express.js/node.js
+- smart-contract using solidity/truffle
-Front-end Using React.js
+- Front-end Using React.js